 Happy New Year, St. Augustine School!
 I hope that everyone’s Christmas holidays involved both rest and spending quality time with loved ones.
 It is important to remember that, in Christian tradition, Christmas, just as Easter, is celebrated as a period of time, a season of the Church year, rather than just a day.
 Christmas begins with Christmas Day December 25 and lasts for twelve days until the Epiphany, January 6, which looks ahead to the mission of the Church to the world in light of the Nativity.
-As we ring in 2021 and continue to navigate the pandemic, let us work to keep Christmas alive in our hearts the entire year.
+As we ring in 2023, let us work to keep Christmas alive in our hearts the entire year.
 With this, I share with you a post- Christmas reflection:

 Long after the angels disappear into the heavens, the shepherds return to their flocks, the magi journey home,

 The Child in whom we rediscover God’s great love for humanity

 becomes the adult Redeemer who challenges us to imitate his selflessness and compassion

 in order that we might transform our world in love.

 May we allow the miracle of Christmas to continue long after the holiday trappings have been packed away;

 May we welcome the adult Messiah and his challenging Gospel to recreate our lives,